Two-layer neural networks with values in a Banach space: Introduction

 So far we have discussed neural network approximations of scalar-valued functions $f \colon \R^d \to \R$ with finite-dimensional inputs.
 However, neural networks are now being employed increasingly often in inherently infinite-dimensional settings such as inverse problems~\cite{arridge_et_al_acta_numerica}, mathematical imaging~\cite{mccann:2017-review} and partial differential equations (PDEs)~\cite{kutyniok:2019-nn-pdes}, where both the input and the output spaces may be infinite-dimensional.
 Whilst discretising these problems and subsequently using learning algorithms in the finite-dimensional setting is possible, there are advantages in designing learning algorithms directly in infinite dimensions such as discretisation- or mesh-invariance~\cite{nelsen:2020}.

-There is a large body of literature on kernel methods in Hilbert~\cite{micchelli:2005-vector-valued} or Banach spaces~\cite{zhang:2013-vector-valued}.
+\revone{A first universal approximation theorem for neural networks acting between Banach spaces has been obtained in~\cite{chen:1995}.
+The authors show that any continuous nonlinear function mapping a compact set in a Banach space to a compact set in another one can be approximated arbitrary well with a pair of two-layer neural networks.
+More recently~\cite{DeepONet-1}, this construction has been extended to deep (i.e. with more than two layers) neural networks and was termed \emph{DeepONet}.
+In~\cite{DeepONet-2}, the authors interpret the DeepOnet as an encoder-decoder type of network and study its approximation properties in the case when the input space is a Hilbert space.
+A similar approach was taken in~\cite{bhattacharya:2020} to derive a different network architecture.
+Other existing approaches include Fourier Neural Operators~\cite{li:2020a} and graph kernel networks~\cite{li:2020b}.} There is also a large body of literature on kernel methods in Hilbert~\cite{micchelli:2005-vector-valued} or Banach spaces~\cite{zhang:2013-vector-valued}.
 Random feature models with Banach-space valued features are being used in PDEs to learn mappings between Banach or Hilbert spaces~\cite{nelsen:2020}.
 We refer the reader to the review~\cite{alvarez:2012-kernels-review} for details on vector-valued kernel methods.
-However, no such results for $\Barr$ functions are available.

-In this paper, we extend the results of~\cite{bach:2017,e2019barron,e2020barron-representation} from the finite-dimensional and scalar-valued case $f \colon \R^d \to \R$ to the vector-valued and infinite-dimensional case $f \colon \X \to \Y$, where $\X$ and $\Y$ are Banach spaces.
+\revone{Our main goal in this paper is to obtain quantitative estimates (i.e. convergence rates) for the approximation of nonlinear operators with two-layer networks by extending} the results of~\cite{bach:2017,e2019barron,e2020barron-representation} from the finite-dimensional and scalar-valued case $f \colon \R^d \to \R$ to the vector-valued and infinite-dimensional case $f \colon \X \to \Y$, where $\X$ and $\Y$ are Banach spaces. \revone{An important difference from the approach taken in~\cite{DeepONet-2} is that our convergence rates are obtained under a regularity assumption on the underlying function $f$, while~\cite{DeepONet-2} relies on the properties of the measure (more precisely, its push-forward by $f$) on the input space $\X$ that generates the training samples and underlies the Lebesgue-Bochner space in which the approximation error is studied. }

 Considering infinite-dimensional inputs is natural if one is interested in dimension-independent approximation rates, and indeed we show that standard Monte-Carlo rates can be obtained in this setting.
 The situation with vector-valued outputs is more difficult.
 Whilst going from functions with values in $\Y=\R$ to those with values in $\Y=\R^k$ is trivial, a generalisation to infinite-dimensional output spaces $\Y$ is far from being so.